 Once you find a level parking spot, grab your levels and head into the camper (still hitched to the truck).
 You probably have an idea of what needs to be adjusted, but it’s important to confirm everything with the levels.
 There are a lot of different places that you can check for level, but my go-to ones are dead center on the floor of the trailer, stove, counters, rear bumper, and front frame.
 I like to use both the long and short levels.
 The short one is great for checking the level of things like the stove, RV freezer, countertop, etc. The large one allows you to get more accurate on the longer stretches of flat surfaces such as the floor, bumper, etc.

 After leveling your trailer, the hard part is over.
 The rest of the installation is relatively straightforward.
 The next thing that you’ll want to do is get ready to mount the LevelMaterPRO in your RV.
-You have the option to mount this on virtually any horizontal wall or surface in the RV.
+You can mount this on virtually any horizontal wall or surface in the RV.
 However, I recommend installing it towards the front of the RV to improve the wireless connection, especially if you plan to connect to it while inside your vehicle.

 However, before you mount it, you will want to pair it with your phone and ensure it’s working correctly.
 By doing this first, you can also test mounting locations to ensure that you have a strong connection while inside your vehicle.
 You can do this step before leveling, but I’ll describe it here to keep everything simple to follow.